Accessibility statement for OP Business mobile

 • WCAG 4.1.2 Name, Role, Value

-In recurring billing on iOS devices, the programmatic contexts of some elements do not link them with one another.
-In some viewports, the reading sequence may be incorrect.
+In recurring invoicing on iOS devices, the programmatic contexts of some elements do not link them with one another.
+In some views, the reading sequence may be incorrect.
 Some selections are made using selection controls that cannot be accessed with a screen reader.
+In addition, the views have accessibility issues, which are described in the Overview section of this statement.

 • WCAG 1.3.1 Info and Relationships

-• WCAG 1.3.2 Order affecting meaning
+• WCAG 1.3.2 Order Affecting Meaning

 • WCAG 2.1.1 Keyboard